BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/top.md

 **Gorechop:**

 Everything on this fight is physical damage which means Blessing of Protection will work on both the Hateful Strike and if someone would get hit by the chains.
-Make sure if your tank are not full health before a Hateful Strike, use Blessing of Sacrifice or Aura Mastery to mitigate the damage, you can also Divine Shield or Blessing of Protection taunt right before to soak the hit and if you're brave you can Shield of the Righteous + Divine Protection and taunt aswell but make sure your tank is aware your about to do it.
+Make sure if your tank is not full health before a Hateful Strike, use Blessing of Sacrifice or Aura Mastery to mitigate the damage, you can also Divine Shield or Blessing of Protection taunt right before to soak the hit and if you're brave you can Shield of the Righteous + Divine Protection and taunt aswell but make sure your tank aware that you're about to it.

-**Mordretha, the Endless Empress:**
+**Mord'retha, the Endless Empress:**

 You will see most groups using lust in p2 (at 50% health) to burn the boss since there's more dangerous mechanics happening from there on.
 I would suggest you to use Aura Mastery on Echoes of Carnage which the boss will cast when you hit 50% health.
-Make sure to use Blessing of Sacrifice if your tank are not full health before a Reaping Scythe.
+Make sure to use Blessing of Sacrifice if your tank is not full health before a Reaping Scythe.

 **Important trash mechanics to use utility on:**